craigfrancis/php-is-literal-rfc/readme.md

     } else if ($var instanceof unsafe_sql) {
       // Fine - Not ideal, but at least they know this one is unsafe.
     } else if ($this->protection_level === 0) {
-      // Fine - Programmer aware, and is choosing to disable this check everwhere.
+      // Fine - Programmer aware, and is choosing to disable this check everywhere.
     } else if ($this->protection_level === 1) {
       trigger_error('Non-literal detected!', E_USER_WARNING);
     } else {